oTree-org/oTree/README.md

 ## Round numbers

-You can specify how many rounds a game should be played in models.py, in `Comstants.num_rounds`.
+You can specify how many rounds a game should be played in models.py, in `Constants.num_rounds`.

 Subsession objects have an attribute `round_number`, which contains the current round number, starting from 1.

 ## Accessing data from previous rounds

-Player objects have methods `in_previous_rounds()` and `in_all_rounds()` that returns a list of players representing the same participant in previous rounds of the same app.
+Player objects have methods `in_previous_rounds()` and `in_all_rounds()` that each return a list of players representing the same participant in previous rounds of the same app.
 The difference is that `in_all_rounds()` includes the current round's player.
 For example, if you wanted to calculate a participant's payoff for all previous rounds of a game, plus the current one:

 ```python
 cumulative_payoff = sum([p.payoff for p in self.player.in_all_rounds()])
 ```